senukaransath/senukaransath/README.md

 ## 👨‍💻 About Me

-I’m **Senuka Ransath**, an Associate Software Engineer from Sri Lanka with nearly **two years of professional software development experience**.
+I’m **Senuka Ransath**, a Software Engineer from Sri Lanka with nearly **two years of professional software development experience**.

 I specialize in **Robotic Process Automation, Python development, browser automation, API integration and full-stack web development**.

-I enjoy transforming repetitive and time-consuming manual processes into reliable, maintainable and efficient automation solutions.
+I enjoy transforming repetitive and time consuming manual processes into reliable, maintainable and efficient automation solutions.

 - 🤖 Developing RPA and business-process automation solutions
 - 🐍 Building Python automation using Selenium and Playwright